larskotthoff/notmuch-sync/README.md

 length of all message IDs.
 This is not a fundamental limitation but simply to avoid additional communication overhead and should be sufficient for most use cases.

+The folder structure under the notmuch mail directory is assumed to be the same on all copies, in particular this means that the mbsync configuration should be the same as well.

 There are extensive tests, but there is no guarantee that notmuch-sync will always do the right thing.